sopra-steria-salesforce/sf-devops-testing-repo/README.md

     - Finally, click `Run workflow` again to deploy
     - Wait a couple of seconds, and a new entry should appear in the list.
 You can open it to view the progress of the deployment.

+# Template Updates

+You can easily merge in new changes from the template

+1. `git remote add template https://github.com/sopra-steria-salesforce/salesforce-dx-template`
+1. `git fetch --all`
+1. `git merge template/main --allow-unrelated-histories`

 # 😴 Licensing

 See [LICENSE](LICENSE), or summarised: